Dairy alternative: milk without the moo

 Most of the protein in cow’s milk forms into tiny “cages” called micelles.
 These cages are loaded with calcium, which gives milk its unique characteristics, including its white colour.
-The precision fermentation process (which is currently a closely guarded secret) creates these same proteins, but the end result is animal-free dairy that contains no lactose and no cholesterol, is low in allergens and has a frothing, creamy, milky taste.
+The precision fermentation process (which is currently a closely guarded secret) creates these same proteins.
+But the end result is animal-free dairy that contains no lactose and no cholesterol.
+It’s also low in allergens and has a frothing, creamy, milky taste.

-This July, Australian start-up Eden Brew officially launched to produce this cow-free milk alternative commercially, with the backing of the CSIRO, CSIRO innovation fund Main Sequence and – interestingly – Australian dairy giant Norco.
+This July, Australian start-up Eden Brew officially launched to produce this cow-free milk alternative commercially.
+They have the backing of the CSIRO, CSIRO innovation fund Main Sequence and – interestingly – Australian dairy giant Norco.
 Once scientists have refined the technology, production is planned to occur as part of Norco’s operations.
 Eden Brew expects to have its first product available for sale by the end of 2022.

 Is there trouble brewing?